 In my opinion, the time devoted to the Commercial Law section of the CPA examination might well be devoted to matters more directly related to professional practice.
 I would, therefore, retain the two and one-half day examination, without a section on Commercial Law.
 The half day thus released can be absorbed, possibly, by added emphasis on auditing, which is the principal domain of the CPA....
 As a CPA Examination Appraisal Commission, we should face up to this controversial issue and decide it.
 I am disappointed that the majority would not do so.
-Notwithstanding, I suggest that all jurisdictions bend their effort towards elimination of the CPA..., 1961, p.
+Notwithstanding, I suggest that all jurisdictions bend their effort towards elimination of the Commercial Law section from the Uniform CPA Examination [Report of the CPA..., 1961, p.
 15].